Boyquotes/DustyTrails_CompleteProject/README.md

 # Dusty Trails
 The complete source code for the rootinest tootinest RPG game tutorial series out there made with Godot 4 and GDScript.
-This game dev series was inspired by  [David Depesce's Godot 3.0](https://www.davidepesce.com/) series from 2019, which has now been deprecated and removed.
+This game dev series was inspired by  David Depesce's Godot 3.0 series from 2018, which has now been deprecated and removed.

 ## Project Overview
-This game is a western-esque wild west RPG that includes the following:
+This game is a western-esque wild west RPG that includes the following: is tutorial series will cover the following aspects:
-- Player Animations, Movement, and Stats
+- Player Animations, Movement, and Statistics
 -	Complete Game GUI
 -	Pickups and Consumables
 -	Enemy Movement, Animations, and Stats
 -	Enemy Random Roaming & Spawning
 -	Random Loot Drops
 -	Player & Enemy Death, Damage, and Attacks
 -	XP and Leveling
-- Basic NPC with a Quest
+-	Basic Customizable NPC with a Quest
-- Scene Transition (Location Changing) & Day-Night Cycle
+-	Scene Transition (Location Changing)
 -	Game Music & SFX
-- Game Saving, Pausing, Autosaving, and Loading
+-	Game Saving, Pausing, and Loading
 -	Game Map with Collisions & Camera
+-	(BONUS) Simple Shopkeeper
 -	Project Exporting

 ## Asset File Download
 All assets can be downloaded from my Google Drive: